-For the lastest walking and cycling map for
+The latest walking and cycling map (2017) for Bedford and Kempston.

 Cycle Map for Bedford and Kempston

 Cycle Map Bedford and Kempston (PDF) shows the whole of the urban area around Bedford and Kempston.

 The map is especially good for showing quieter links which might not be obvious.
 Side two shows a detailed plan of the town centre including cycle parking locations.
 Urban maps are ideal for planning local journeys to schools, shops or work.

 Bedford Borough Council is working year on year to expand the cycle network, so maps do gradually go out of date.
 A paper version is available for free from Tourist Information or by contacting the Walking and Cycling Officer at Bedford Borough Council.